Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 Screen files contain UIs which are shown in appropriate situations:

 -   `hud_screen` is used in HUD
--   `inventory_screen` is used in Inventory screen
+-   `inventory_screen` is used in the Inventory screen
 -   etc.

 All files are pretty self-explanatory.
-An important thing to notice is that **different screens can access different variables**.
+An important thing to notice is that **different screens can access other variables**.
 More about that later.

 ## UI Elements